jazzband/django-waffle/CONTRIBUTING.rst

 the necessary code, test, and documentation changes for a single "piece" of functionality.

-To be mergable, patches must:
+To be mergeable, patches must:

 - be rebased onto the latest master,
 - be automatically mergeable,